Diwali

 • On the second day, people decorate their surroundings and themselves in preparation for the celebrations.

 – For the houses, this means putting out diya lamps (lights in clay pots) and decorating their doorsteps with colourful geometric shapes, called rangoli patterns, using rice, flour, petals or sand.
-This is to attract Lakshmi to their house, who would bring with them wealth.
+This is to attract Lakshmi to their house, who is said to bring wealth with her.

 – Women also decorate themselves.
 They wear their best jewellery and apply mehndi art to their hands.
 Mehndi is a paste made from leaves of the henna plant.
 The leaves are dried, crushed and mixed with essential oils and lemon juice to form a paste.
 The paste is then applied to the skin in a similar way to icing in a piping bag.
-Once the paste dries, the residue is dusted off and you can see an orange stain on the skin.
+Once the paste dries, the residue is dusted off, leaving a beautiful orange-coloured pattern on the skin.

 • The third day is the main day of the festival.
 Families gather together for Lakshmi puja, a prayer to Goddess Lakshmi, followed by mouth-watering feasts, dancing and firework festivities.